The Hidden Marker for the 7th Georgia Infantry

 Finding the Georgia Marker

 From the Henry Hill parking lot walk eastbound on the First Manassas Trail; less than a hundred yards after passing through “Stonewall” Jackson’s artillery line and a thin curtain of cedar trees, the trail appears to present you with a fork in the road.
 The prescribed trail utilizes the right fork; the left fork is merely a maintenance vehicle roadway.
 Take this left fork and follow its route as it makes a sweeping left turn toward a small grassy field to the north.

-As the trail gradually turns north along the treeline, you will see the quartet of oak and cedar trees in the field to your right-front, somewhat isolated from the rest of the woods.
-The horse trail forms a divide between the woods and these four trees.
-The “other” 7th Georgia stone marker is found less than an arm’s length away from the north side of one of the oak tree trunks.
+As the trail gradually turns north along the treeline, you will see a grouping of oak and cedar trees in some brush to your right-front, somewhat isolated from the rest of the woods.
+In 2011 this was a quartet of trees, now a trio, and soon to be a duo as one of the remaining trees appears dead.
+The trail forms a divide between the woods and this tree/brush grouping.
+The “other” 7th Georgia stone marker is found less than an arm’s length away from the north side of one of the tree trunks.